iandennismiller/gthnk/docs/intro/system-requirements.rst

 Debian/Ubuntu
 -------------

-Puppet-Diamond installs cleanly on Debian and Ubuntu systems released after 2011.
+gthnk installs cleanly on Debian and Ubuntu systems released after 2011.  *However, there are currently no startup scripts for Linux.*

 ::